Living with chronic illness & autoimmune disease has undeniable struggles, but buried underneath the symptoms & pain are valuable life lessons!

 At first, it was in the workplace.
 I learned to stop saying YES to every project my boss gave me just because I wanted to climb the ranks (and exhaust myself in the process).

 Then it carried into motherhood.
-The power of “no” keeps our family schedule light and manageable – a must for life with crazy toddlers and parents with chronic illness.
+The power of “no” keeps our family schedule light and manageable – a must for life with young kids and parents with autoimmune disease.

 3.)
 You find out who your friends are.

 Or at least you gain a picture of which relationships are solid, and which ones are… not.

 For us, the majority of rocky relationships revealed themselves when Frank and I started to restrict our diets and stopped drinking alcohol (we were in our early 20s at the time).
 There was a clear divide between the positive and negative.

 The people who cared… didn’t care that we had to restrict our diets.
 Meaning, it didn’t matter to them if we couldn’t drink or eat gluten, because they simply wanted to be with us.

 There was no questioning.
 No teasing.
 Just flat out acceptance.
 And many, the majority actually, learned how to cook for us.
 These are the relationships that are still going strong.

 We didn’t necessarily nix the other relationships, but some of them continued to reveal underlying issues we needed to address.
 The diet restriction issue was just the tip of the relationship-iceberg.

 4.)
 You learn how to become your own advocate.

 My primary care physician diagnosed me with Hashimoto’s Disease.
 She then sent me to a rheumatologist, who said a whole lot of nothing.
 Then to an endocrinologist who told me I didn’t have Hashimoto’s Disease.